Contact Us

 Celebrate systems, not saves.
 In many Series B firms, the employee who stays up until 2 AM to fix a client issue gets a bonus.
 This is perverse encouragement.
 You should be rewarding the employee who built the checklist that prevented the issue from happening in the first place.
 Shift your culture to value delivery alignment over emergency rescues.

 Acquirers pay a premium for transferability.
-If your "Bus Factor" (the number of people who, if hit by a bus, would kill the company) is 1—and that 1 is you—your business is unsellable.
+If your "Key Person Dependency" (the number of people who, if left unexpectedly, would put the company at risk) is 1—and that 1 is you—your business is unsellable.
 By documenting your processes, you transfer the asset value from your brain to the business's IP.
 This is the surest way to secure multiple expansion at exit.

 Scaling to 500 customers requires you to mourn the loss of the "artisan" era.
 It is a painful transition for a founder, but it is the only path to a company that survives without you.